DiscoverCCRI/portal_v1/README.md

 - Docker
 - Docker Compose

-The AERPAW Portal is a Django based application, and the portal code itself should be run from your local machine for development.
+The DISCOVER Portal is a Django based application, and the portal code itself should be run from your local machine for development.
 Other aspects of the project are expected to run in Docker (Nginx, database, etc.) and the included configuration files may need to be updated to suit your particular setup.
 My preferred Python virtual environment is [virtualenv](https://virtualenv.pypa.io/en/latest/), so the documentation herein will make use of it.

 ## <a name="run-dev"></a>Running the Development Environment